-Port 3 in RMII mode may connect to either an external MAC device (such as a host processor) or to an external PHY; but unlike MII, RMII does not provide separate PHY and MAC modes of operation.
+A device port in RMII mode may connect to either an external MAC device (such as a host processor) or to an external PHY; but unlike MII, RMII does not provide separate PHY and MAC modes of operation.
 However, it is necessary to connect the pins properly.